Click on the image for more information

 Resident training offers Zen students the opportunity to deepen their practice by living with a resident teacher and a community of practitioners.
 Residents combine Zen training with family and careers, engage in shared stewardship, and explore the dynamic life of Sangha.
 Zen Center of Los Angeles (ZCLA) has two apartment buildings for its Residential Training Program.
 Applicants with either a little or a lot of experience as a Zen student may apply.
 Before the application process begins, prospective residents are asked to complete the introductory Zen practice classes, ZP1 through ZP3.
 The Buddha Hand Circle (BHC) oversees the application and admission process.
-Interested parties can contact Betsy Enduring-Vow Brown via Senshin, the ZCLA Program Steward at firstname.lastname@example.org information and requirements.
-We currently have a studio apartment and a two-bedroom apartment available.
+Interested parties can contact Betsy Enduring-Vow Brown via Senshin, the ZCLA Program Steward at email@example.com information and requirements.
+We currently have two studio apartments available.

 A ten-class series led by Roshi Egyoku